 State Library has collections of oral histories from Aboriginal and Torres Strait Islander participants.
 Two of the most notable are the Bloomfield River Oral Histories and the Cape York Peninsula Oral History.
-We also have oral histories from Mapoon, Redland City and Townsville.
+Oral histories are also available from other areas including Mapoon, and Townsville.